 I have also performed at summer festivals such as the Sewanee Summer Music Festival where I studied with Peter Bond (Metropolitan Opera), and the Miami Music Festival where I studied with Vincent Penzarella (New York Philharmonic).

 A few months prior to graduating college, I accepted a position as an army musician and relocated to Savannah, GA.
-In addition to his position, I enjoy freelancing in the Savannah and Hilton Head Island ares.
+In addition to his position, I enjoy freelancing in the Savannah and Hilton Head Island areas.

 In January of 2020, I launched a Youtube Channel where I write and record (mostly) originally arrangements every week.
 Through my channel, I have networked and collaborated with musicians from all over the world, the first of these projects was my recording of “Fanfare for the Common Man, which received over 20,000 views across all platforms.
 In July of 2020, I was featured in a collaboration video that consisted of some of the top brass musicians on YouTube, including Christopher Bill, Seb Skelly, Carol Jarvis, Skatune Network, Trent Hamilton, Scott Sutherland, and Maeve Lander.